How to peel a kiwi fast?

 First, slice the top and bottom ends of the washed kiwi using a small knife.
 Take a spoon.
 Gently put it inside the fruit between the pulp and the skin.
 Make circles around the skin.
 After one full circle, the soft fruit will separate from its skin.
 Now gently pull the fruit out on the spoon.
 You will notice that this peeling method, along with taking very little time, is less messy.

 Take a heavy-bottomed pan and fill it with water.
 Bring it to a boil.
 Wash the kiwi properly before dropping it in the water.
 Blanch it for less than a minute.
 Remove it and immediately run cold water over the blanched kiwis.
 The skin will become soft, and you can easily separate it fast with your hands.

 This is another hassle-free method of peeling kiwi fast.
 Take a knife and a glass.
 Wash the kiwi before use.
 Slice it in 2 halves lengthwise using a small knife.
 Press the edges of the kiwi softly along the edge of the glass and glide it circularly.
 The skin will gently peel off, and you will be left with a clean slice piece of fruit.
 Not just kiwi, you can slice mangoes and avocados as well using this method.

 5. The shove method

-In this really simple method, slice the upper and lower parts of the fruits using a small pointed knife.
-Now with your fingers, gently massage the fruit’s skin around its entire length using your thumb and first two forefingers.
-The pressure of your fingers will dislodge the skin from the fruit, and you will leave with a mess-free pulp.
+In this really simple method, slice the upper and lower parts of the kiwi using a small pointed knife.
+Now with your fingers, gently massage the kiwi’s skin around its entire length using your thumb and first two forefingers.
+The pressure of your fingers will dislodge the skin from the kiwi, and you will leave with a mess-free pulp.

 6. With your hands